ksnsimha/Trade-Reporting-Engine/README.md

 ```
 <h2>Triggering the POST API with custom filter conditions</h2><br/>

-You can access the filtered transactions API at the following URL:
+You can customize the filter conditions by triggering API at the following URL:

 ```bash
  http://localhost:8080/api/transactions/customFiltered